txjmp/bo/readme.md

 #Bo - A Frontend For BoltDB

+**status**
+Design looks solid.
+Hope others will give it a try and provide feedback.
+Testing modules are a bit of a mess and will be cleaning those up.

+**shout out**
+This readme.md file was created with CuteMarkEd, a free Windows app.
+It sure made the editing process a lot easier.

+**one more thing before getting started**
+Bo normally Panics on error (a reason is displayed).
+Errors are not generally returned.
+This decision has good and bad points.
+Bo requires using lots of method calls.
+Checking for and handling an error on each one would add significant lines of code to your app.
+There is some comfort in knowing the program will abort rather than continuing with an unhandled error.
+Also single return values allow chaining and embedding.
+I know some apps cannot live with this approach.

 [BoltDB](https://github.com/boltdb/bolt) is a simple, fast, reliable key:value database.
 It is incredibly easy to get up and running, but using it can be a tad tedious.
 With Bo you can get a lot done with very little code.
 Its focus is on speed of development.
 The goal is to reduce stress on the man(or woman) while maybe adding a little more work for the machine.
 If your creating an app for the world, no Bo.
 If your creating an app for the neighborhood, Go Bo.

 **Snippet**